superramya/Data-Analysis-learnings/README.md

-                        Data Analyst Course
-This project is about my SQL journey.
-Working on SQL queries to obtain the data insights.
+SQL project - It has SQL queries for different datasets.